 Finally, keep in mind that it’s not just another driver whose negligence could cause a crash – a vehicle manufacturer, the party responsible for road maintenance, a furnisher of alcohol, and more could all be partially or entirely to blame, too.

 Contact Zach Pritchard at Pritchard Injury Firm to Get Help

-Understanding negligence in a car accident and your rights if you’ve been harmed as a result of another party’s negligence can be confusing.
+At Pritchard Injury Firm we understand negligence in a car accident and your rights, if you’ve been harmed as a result of another party’s negligence, can be confusing.

 To help you make sense of it all, build your claim, and improve your chances of recovering your full settlement amount, please call our law firm directly today for a free consultation.